Bone Density Test Information

 For adults 18 to 49 years, the classification will be determined using the lowest Z-score.
 Our radiologist will compare this Z-score to a statistical average for the appropriate age group.

 A Z-score alone is not used to diagnose osteoporosis or osteopenia, but it does provide valuable insights for patients and physicians.
 Patients with Z-scores above -2.0 are considered to have normal bone density.
-If your Z-score is -2.0 or lower, your bone density is below the statistical average.
+If your Z-score is -2.0 or lower on the test, your bone density is below the statistical average.

 If you have an Alberta Health Care card or valid healthcare card from out of province, there is no cost for a bone density test (except Quebec).

-A bone density test typically takes 20 minutes to complete.
+A bone density scan typically takes 20 minutes to complete.
 The most significant factor impacting the duration of a scan is patient mobility.

 Bone Density Test vs. Bone Scan